Breadcrumb

 If data sharing is permitted, when is a DUA Necessary?
 (See Exhibit B for Flow Chart)

-• Yes.
+- Yes.
 Will the data be shared outside UI Health Care?
-If yes, contact UI Health Care Data Governance Task Force to determine if UI approval is required to share the data.
+If yes, submit your external data sharing request at the following link: https://workflow.uiowa.edu/form/external_data_sharing or if you have questions, email icts-bmi-consulting@healthcare.uiowa.edu to determine if UI approval is required to share the data.

 To qualify as completely de-identified, there must be no actual knowledge that the information to be shared could be used alone or in combination with other information to identify an individual, and the data must be stripped of the following elements: